ohenrik/figma-linux-font-helper/README.md

-# figma-linux-font-helper
+# Figma Font-helper for Linux

-Figma Linux Font Helper
+This is a continuation of a project started by https://github.com/tryvin/.

-# Why
+This project is started because the original project was not being maintained.

-A fellow friend of mine was switching to Linux, and needed the Local fonts support for Figma
+I will try my best to respond and help people who want to contribute to this repo by accepting pull requests etc.

 # How

-This project was a reverse engineer from the local font helper from Figma for App, it uses fc-list, and fc-cache for the fonts lists, and python for the webserver
+This project was a reverse engineer from the local font helper from Figma for App, it uses fc-list, and fc-cache for the fonts lists, and python for the webserver.

 # How to use it